MeAkash77/Block-Fund-Web3-crowdfunding/readme.md

 ---
-# Block Fund

-Block Fund is a decentralized crowdfunding platform built on the blockchain, leveraging the power of React for the frontend.
-This platform allows users to create and contribute to crowdfunding campaigns securely and transparently.

 # 🚀 Block Fund - Decentralized Crowdfunding Platform

 Block Fund is a decentralized crowdfunding platform built on the Ethereum blockchain.
 It empowers users to create and support campaigns using smart contracts, ensuring **transparency**, **security**, and **trust** through blockchain technology.